buddhist-uni/buddhist-uni.github.io/_courses/function.md

 <h2 id="what-is">What is the Practice of Buddhism?</h2>

-Buddhism is a practice meant to increase our happiness by encouraging our cultivation of moral virtues, mental clarity, and compassionate wisdom.
+Buddhist practice is to overcome delusion through the cultivation of virtue, mental clarity, and wisdom.

 Buddhism supports this “threefold training” by providing both essential, explanatory frameworks and practical guidance.
-The Buddha himself called this a “Dhamma-Vinaya,” or “Philosophy-Discipline,” but we might simply call it “a way of life” because Buddhism is meant to transform our entire lives from our selfish, restless, addicted, never-satisfied “[default mode](https://en.wikipedia.org/wiki/Default_mode_network){:target="_blank" ga-event-value="0.15"},” to the pinnacle of human potential—the total eradication of suffering.
+The Buddha himself called this a “Dhamma-Vinaya,” or “Philosophy-Discipline,” but we might simply call it “a way of life” because Buddhism is meant to transform our entire lives from our selfish, restless, unsatisfied “[default mode](https://en.wikipedia.org/wiki/Default_mode_network){:target="_blank" ga-event-value="0.15"},” to the pinnacle of human potential: the total eradication of suffering.

 <h2 id="prereqs">Prerequisites</h2>

-This course is primarily aimed at giving those with prior meditation experience an overview of the ethical / philosophical frame around Buddhist meditation practices.
+This course is aimed at giving those with some prior meditation experience a more thorough grounding in the ethical and philosophical frame around Buddhist practice.

-Bhante Yuttadhammo will be our lecturer for this course.
-If you haven’t tried [his meditation technique](https://www.sirimangalo.org/text/how-to-meditate/){:target="_blank" ga-event-value="1.5"} before, you may want to give it a try now and/or throughout the course, as his talks will make more sense to those familiar with his technique.
+Our goal for this class is to understand the personal transformation that Buddhist practices aim to produce.

+The course should be suitable for both advanced practitioners who are striving for Nibbāna and for those who are just starting out on the path.
+This is done by blending together more beginner-friendly readings with more uncompromising lectures.
+If either the readings or the lectures aren't very helpful for where you're at, feel free to skip what isn't helpful for you and to just take what is.

 <h2 id="text">Textbook</h2>